 It defines the bonding strength between the abrasive particles of the grinding wheel.
 In grinding wheel specifications various types of bonds are classified which are represented by alphabetic characters some of them are as follow:

 It is also known as ceramic bonds and has high strength, hard and brittle like glass.
 These bonds are made with the help of clay mix and fluxes and harden like glass after firing to a temperature of about 1250 to 1300 degree centigrade.
 That’s why these bonds have a very high temperature withstanding capacity.
 These bonds are unaffected by the use of any kind of cutting fluid.
 The main drawback of these bonds is they cannot use for high-speed application because at high speed the centrifugal forces will also high so the hard and brittle bonds may fail or break.

 These bonds are made up of sodium silicate which is like a water glass.
 These have less strength as compared to vitrified bonds and can be affected by dampness.
 These bonds are used in the low heat generation applications.

 As rubber is soft and flexible material so this bond is also soft and flexible.
 This bond is used on grinding machine with the flexible wheel known as buffing.
 It can be used for polishing of wheels in centreless grinding applications.

-This is all about grinding process.
+This is all about grinding machining process.
 If you have any query regarding this article, ask by commenting.
 If you like this article, don’t forget to share it on social networks.
-Subscribe our website for more inforamative articles.
+Subscribe our website for more informative articles.
 Thanks for reading it.